-To maintain general supervision of the girls, non-diving volunteers may be able to supervise pool or confined water activities by watching from the pool deck or surface.
-For open water training dives, non-divers may supervise from land 2022-2023 Safety Activity Checkpoints or boat.
+To maintain general supervision of the Girl Scout divers, non-diving volunteers may be able to supervise pool or confined water activities by watching from the pool deck or surface.
+For open water training dives, non-divers may supervise from land or boat.
 Among the student divers, instructors, and watchers, there must always be two unrelated adults, one of whom is female, who are approved by your Girl Scout council.
+These supervisors do not replace the need for certified instructors.